MIDOSS/docs/python_code/library_code.rst

 Sphinx documentation files in code and notebook repos should also start with the same standard copyright notice::

   ..
-Copyright 2018-2021 by the MIDOSS project contributors,
+Copyright 2018 – present by the MIDOSS project contributors,
   .. and the University of British Columbia, and Dalhousie University.
   ..
   ..
 Licensed under the Apache License, Version 2.0 (the "License");